-Another masterstroke from Apache, Spark is an open-source web development framework which has similar features as Spring, Play and JAX-RS, but is more powerful and doesn’t follow the traditional MVC design pattern.
+Another masterstroke from Apache, Spark is an open-source web development framework that has similar features as Spring, Play, and JAX-RS but is more powerful and doesn’t follow the traditional MVC design pattern.

 It is a micro-framework and a domain-specific language for Java focussing on the speed of development.
 It needs very less configuration and coding.
 It is 10 times faster than Hadoop in terms of data processing because of in-memory computation.
 A completely dynamic framework, Spark supports lazy initialization and real-time data processing.

 It is also easy to integrate with Scala and R which are programming languages focused on data science and big data.
 The primary objective of Spark is processing huge data and also supports advanced analytics with SQL queries, machine learning, and graph algorithms.

 Don’t think that Spark can replace Hadoop – it can be an extension to the features that Hadoop offers – learning both these frameworks will give you an edge over others if you are getting into the Data Science field.

 A low-code platform for developing web applications in a fast manner, you can get your business applications up and running in record time.
 It consists of business components that make building even complex applications easy and hassle-free for developers.
 Extensible, customizable, and OO in the true sense, OpenXava uses Java classes as its core to model the business problem.
 Such a model-driven development approach ensures encapsulation.
 Developers only define the model as plain annotated Java classes and the necessary functionalities are all generated during run time.